 Tourist summer season in Sithonia

-However, during the whole summer we were witnesses of empty restaurants, small numbers of tourists on the streets, and half-full beaches in Sithonia.
-These almost apocalyptic scenes are now behind us, and Greece is preparing for recovery next summer, with a positive attitude and concrete measures of support for small business.
+However, during the whole summer, we were witnessed empty restaurants, small numbers of tourists on the streets, and half-full beaches in Sithonia.
+These almost apocalyptic scenes are now behind us, and Greece is preparing for recovery next summer, with a positive attitude and concrete measures of support for small businesses.
 People here try to be optimistic for the future.

 Small industries in Sithonia

 Like the rest of the world, Sithonia is heavily hit with this pandemic, but people here believe that a better future will come very soon and bring their usual summers full of tourists from all around the world back.
-Empy “Caribbean Beaches of Greece” are maybe good for photos, but they are always better with full smiles on!
+Empty “Caribbean Beaches of Greece” is maybe good for photos, but they are always better with full smiles on!